Minneapolis: Turtle Crossing Sign at Cedar Lake Trail

-A temporary “Turtle X-ing” sign stands beside a paved trail managed by the Minneapolis Park and Recreation Board, reminding cyclists and pedestrians to slow down for turtles crossing the path.
-Each spring and summer, snapping and painted turtles migrate between nearby lakes and wetlands to lay eggs in sandy soil along the city’s parkways.
-These seasonal signs are part of Minneapolis’s broader effort to balance recreation with urban wildlife protection, especially around the Chain of Lakes and Minnehaha Creek trail systems.
+A temporary "Turtle X-ing" sign is placed along the Cedar Lake Trail in Minneapolis, a paved path managed by the Minneapolis Park and Recreation Board.
+The sign serves as a visual reminder for cyclists and pedestrians to be aware of turtles migrating between nearby lakes and wetlands to lay eggs.
+These seasonal signs are part of the city's efforts to protect urban wildlife, particularly during spring and summer when turtles are most active in areas like the Chain of Lakes and Minnehaha Creek trail systems.

-A temporary “Turtle X-ing” sign stands beside a paved trail managed by the Minneapolis Park and Recreation Board, reminding cyclists and pedestrians to slow down for turtles crossing the path.
-Each spring and summer, snapping and painted turtles migrate between nearby lakes and wetlands to lay eggs in sandy soil along the city’s parkways.
-These seasonal signs are part of Minneapolis’s broader effort to balance recreation with urban wildlife protection, especially around the Chain of Lakes and Minnehaha Creek trail systems.
+A temporary "Turtle X-ing" sign is placed along the Cedar Lake Trail in Minneapolis, a paved path managed by the Minneapolis Park and Recreation Board.
+The sign serves as a visual reminder for cyclists and pedestrians to be aware of turtles migrating between nearby lakes and wetlands to lay eggs.
+These seasonal signs are part of the city's efforts to protect urban wildlife, particularly during spring and summer when turtles are most active in areas like the Chain of Lakes and Minnehaha Creek trail systems.

 Map